GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 ------- | -------
 **Request Type** | PUT
 **URL** | /acquisition/v1/subawards
-**Summary** | This endpoint can be used to update one or multiple previously submitted contracts report **Consumes** | application/JSON
+**Summary** | This endpoint can be used to update one or multiple previously published contracts report **Consumes** | application/JSON
 **Produces** | JSON
 **Active Versions** | v1